CloudCorpRecords/RedShieldGemini/README.md

 ## Acknowledgements

-- [Replit](https://replit.com/) for providing a platform to host the backend
+- [Replit](https://replit.com/) for providing a platform to host the frontend and backend
 - [Google Cloud](https://cloud.google.com/) for the Gemini API

 ## Contact

-For questions or support, please open an issue in this repository or contact the project maintainer at your.email@example.com.
+For questions or support, please open an issue in this repository or contact the project maintainer at admin@reneturcios.com